parkervoit/DS_notes/README.md

 - `git push` uploads any commits we have to your remotes
 - lather, rinse, repeat...
 - `git remote -v` shows all of your remotes
+- `git branch -m main` changes your branch to the `main` branch
+- `git config --global init.defaultBranch main` sets your git profile default branch to main rather than master

 # 3.23.2021